valdezax2/queens-cb2/homepage/link_grabber/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](../../LICENSE) file for details.
+This project is licensed under the Apache-2.0 License - see the [LICENSE](../../LICENSE) file for details.

 ---